OHDSI/TheBookOfOhdsi/ExtractTransformLoad.md

 ## Step 2: Create the code mappings

 More and more code systems are added to the Vocabulary, so it may well be that the coding systems in the data are already included and mapped.
 Check the VOCABULARY table to see which vocabularies are included.
-To extract the mapping from non-standard concepts (e.g. ICD-10CM codes) to standard concepts (e.g. SNOMED codes), we can use the records in the CONCEPT_RELATIONSHIP table having relationship_id = "Maps to".
+To extract the mapping from non-standard concepts (e.g. ICD-10CM codes) to standard concepts (e.g. SNOMED codes), we can use the records in the CONCEPT_RELATIONSHIP table having RELATIONSHIP_ID = "Maps to".
 For example, to find the Standard concept ID for the ICD-10CM code I21 ("Acute Myocardial Infarction"), we can use the following SQL:

 ```sql
 SELECT concept_id_2 standard_concept_id